 Boxing title fights attract vast audiences and betting on these bouts has always captivated the bookmakers who create special one-off bets and bonuses for these fights.
 Exclusive betting offers such as enhanced odds, bet 5 get 20 in free bets for new UK customers or a money-back free bet for a knockout occurring in a particular round are common promos the bookmakers may offer.

 A loyalty bonus is usually a token of appreciation for customers who have been active on the platform.
 This bonus may come in the form of a free bet, withdrawable cash or enhanced odds, among other bonuses.
-Most bookmakers have a minimum number of bets that a player should have made within a given period to enjoy a loyalty bonus.
-Sometimes, the bonus notification is direct to the punter that the bookmakers would like to reward and not stated on the website.
+Most bookmakers have a minimum number of bets a player should have made within a given period to enjoy a loyalty bonus.
+Sometimes, the bonus notification is direct to the punter that the bookmakers would like to reward and is not stated on the website.

 Other Types of Betting Bonuses

 Free bet offers are generally tied into a betting site welcome offer for new UK customers, enticing new customers to their platform.
 Although named free bets, they often require a qualifying deposit or a qualifying bet before any free bets are credited to the customer’s account.
-It may be as simple as making a minimum deposit when opening a new account and then receiving £20 in free bets or placing a bet for £10 to be awarded £30 in free bets.
-Each bookmaker will have varying types of free bet offers and each will come with its own terms and conditions.
+It may be as simple as making a minimum deposit when opening a new account and then receiving £20 in free bets or placing a bet for £10 to be awarded £30 in free bet winnings.
+Each bookmaker will have varying types of free bet offers, and each will come with its terms and conditions.
 Below we look into the various types of free bets on offer.